 The join_buffer_size is allocated for each full join between two tables.
 From MySQL’s documentation the join_buffer_size is described as: “The minimum size of the buffer that is used for plain index scans, range index scans, and joins that do not use indexes and thus perform full table scans.”
 It goes on to say: “Memory allocation time can cause substantial performance drops if the global size is larger than needed by most queries that use it.”
 The join buffer is allocated to cache table rows when the join can’t use an index.
 If your database(s) suffer from many joins performed without indexes it cannot be solved by just increasing join_buffer_size.
 The problem is “joins performed without indexes” and thus the solution for faster joins is to add indexes.

 Tuning MySQL sort_buffer_size

-Unless you have data to show otherwise, you should avoid arbitrarily increasing the sort_buffer_size as well.
+Unless you have data indicating otherwise, you should avoid arbitrarily increasing the sort_buffer_size as well.
 Memory here is also assigned per connection!
 MySQL’s documentation warns: “On Linux, there are thresholds of 256KB and 2MB where larger values may significantly slow down memory allocation, so you should consider staying below one of those values.”
-Don’t increase above 2M since there is a performance penalty going higher which sometimes can eliminate any benefits.
+Avoid increasing sort_buffer_size above 2M since there is a performance penalty which can eliminate any benefits.

-Rule of thumb when tuning MySQL, if you can’t provide a valid reason for increasing any of these buffers, keep them set to defaults (comment-out of config).
-These four often attract large increases from admins when tuning MySQL.
-If we think about the meaning of the word “buffer” we can easily see why these buffers are not the my.cnf settings which require such heavy attention.
+A good rule of thumb is, if you can’t provide a valid reason for increasing any of these buffers, keep them set to the default values. (comment-out of config).
+Unfortunately, these four config options, often attract large increases when tuning MySQL.
+Hopefully you’ve found these quick MySQL tuning tips useful.